joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Offer to save current model file when switching to a script file When running a limpet script from the command line return an exit code, 0 for success, -1 for fail.
 Allows for error checking in cmd and make files.
-  Added camera pan and camera point to centre buttons to object view used in dialogs
+  Added camera pan and camera point to centre buttons to object view used in dialogs Added increase/decrease size of path to common flexipath control Added choice of templates to nw script file name dialog.
+User scripts can be stored in app data subfolder Remove duplicate triangles, that is triangles that have the same vertices but in a different order.

 Fixed
   The number of vertices and faces shown for the selected object didn't update automatically when the object was subdivided